takuya/openwrt-uci-dhcp-sort/README.md

 Sort openwrt dhcp-static-lease-hosts.

 No v6 available.
-if you uci have a v6 static lease dhcp , this script will disrupt uci.
+if your uci have a v6 static lease dhcp , this script will disrupt dhcp.host.

 # how to use

 Copy file into OpenWrt.
 Run by Lua

+### command
+ssh into wrt do this
 ```
 lua uci-sort-dhcp-hosts.lua
 ```